6 Steps to Building A Website for Your Small Business

-Each of these five builders comes as part of a web hosting service package.
-Each is respected, and each is drag-N-drop in functionality, and thus easy to use.
+Each of these five builders is part of a web hosting service package.
+Each is respected, and each is drag-N-drop in functionality, thus easy to use.
 Using Wix as an example, Wix is a hosting service.
 For $22 per month, you get a free domain and free SSL certificate for one year, plus the web builder.
 You also get 5 GB of storage and one hour of video play.
 The video play is their way of limiting bandwidth.

 I will discuss WordPress in a different category, which is not on the list but is one of the most popular platforms for building websites.
 WordPress is independent of any web hosting service.
 That said, some hosting services cater specifically to WordPress.
 Two of these are Siteground and Bluehost.
 These two services are special WordPress tools included in their service.

 A domain name is what identifies your website on the internet.
 The name must be registered with a domain service and configured to locate your website when entered into a browser.
 A fee is required to register the domain name and is due annually to remain active.
 While specific sought-after names can be expensive, the typical cost is around $15 annually.

 Choosing the right domain name for your business is vital for several reasons.

 - First, it's one of the first things potential customers will see when looking for your site.
 Therefore, you want to ensure that it's easy to remember and relevant to your work.

 - Second, the domain name is a crucial part of your branding.
 It should be unique and reflect the image that you want to project.

 - Third, you'll want to choose an available domain name.